wwoods/seriousjs/README.md

 Changelog
 ---------

+* 2015-3-12 - Classes back to being aligned with javascript, :: operator for
+  accessing prototype, more comprehensive testing, lambdas always start their own continuation (if they are in params, a one-line lambda has two indents rather than one), return statements are implied ONLY for one-line lambdas.

 * 2014-6-3 - Fix bug where (3+5) 4 is valid syntax for calling a nonsense
   function.
 Is an issue with e.g. (3 + 5) / 4 / 8.